Count Alfred d'Orsay1

 Anne Charlotte Waller1,2

-Anne Charlotte Waller is the daughter of Samuel Waller and Anne Jocelyn.1,2 She married John Bloomfield, son of Benjamin Bloomfield, in January 1765.2
+Anne Charlotte Waller was the daughter of Samuel Waller and Anne Jocelyn.1,2 She married John Bloomfield, son of Benjamin Bloomfield, circa 18 January 1765.2 She died on 1 February 1828.3

-Anne Charlotte Waller usually went by her middle name of Charlotte.3 From January 1765, her married name became Bloomfield.2
+Anne Charlotte Waller usually went by her middle name of Charlotte.4 From circa 18 January 1765, her married name became Bloomfield.2

 Children of Anne Charlotte Waller and John Bloomfield